platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 To configure your domain name to point to your project using a redirection service:

 1. Make the `www.` version of your site the default (canonical) version and configure your app and routes to [use the `www` subdomain as upstream](../../define-routes/_index.md).
-2. Follow the instructions on [how to set up a custom domain](./_index.md) and instead of step 5 [of **Configure your DNS provider**](./_index.md#3-configure-your-dns-provider), add a `A` record pointing from {{<variable "YOUR_DOMAIN" >}} to the redirection service.
-For WWWizer that's the IP `174.129.25.170`.
+2. Follow the instructions on [how to set up a custom domain](./_index.md).
+    When you come to configuring your DNS provider, replace the suggested `CNAME` record with an `A` record pointing from your domain to the redirection service.
+    For WWWizer, that's the IP `174.129.25.170`.
 3. Ensure that your redirects use the same protocol:
    `http://example.com` redirects to `http://www.example.com`, not to `https://www.example.com`.
    Redirects from `http` to `https` are handled automatically.
    Trying to change the protocol and domain in the same redirect causes issues for Let's Encrypt and prevents the TLS certificate from being issued correctly.

 The extra redirect adds a few milliseconds to the first page load.